dd32/td-gh-ex/readme.txt

 For support and feature requests, please visit https://wordpress.org/support/theme/bento/

+___ ADDITIONAL NOTES

+The site tagline set in the "Settings -> General" admin section is not being used in the theme; the site title (set in the same admin section) is only being used for the auto-generated copyright statement in the footer.

 ___ CHANGELOG

+* 1.6.2 / 5 February 2016
+Removed Facebook and Twitter links and fixed the rating link in the Customizer Added notes on site title and tagline into the readme file.
+Moved the "Tile image" field into the Expansion Pack.
+Corrected handles for third-party scripts and styles.
+Updated the included CMB2 library.
+Fixed the "Hite title" option on WooCommerce product pages.
+Removed the unnecessary "Hide thumbnail" setting from pages.

 * 1.6.1 / 1 February 2016
 Corrected the text domain in the translation function which sets sidebar names.